camper0008/tcp-ffi/README.md

 # tcp-ffi
-Passing structs from C to Rust through a TCP connection.
+Passing structs between C and Rust through a TCP connection.

-Due to the way the variant tags are handled, you could probably also deserialize it into an enum if you gave it the proper values, but I decided not to.
+Due to the way the variant tags are handled, you could probably also de/serialize it into a rust enum if you gave it the proper values, but I decided not to.